Stock Options Calculator

 ISOs offer preferential tax treatment if you meet qualifying disposition requirements: holding shares for at least two years from grant date AND one year from exercise date.
 If met, the entire gain from strike price to sale price is taxed as long-term capital gains.

-However, the spread at exercise (difference between FMV and strike price) is an AMT preference item.
+The spread at exercise (difference between FMV and strike price) is an AMT preference item.
 This can trigger AMT liability even though no regular tax is due at exercise.
 Many ISO holders have been surprised by substantial AMT bills, especially during rapid stock price appreciation.
+Consult a tax professional before exercising large ISO grants.

 Disqualifying Dispositions